ewfx/gaidp-error-human-not-found/README.md

 - The system identifies and flags records that do not adhere to the given rules.

 ## 🛠️ How We Built It
-LLM's - OpenAI GPT (free-tier API)
+LLM's - Google Gemini (free-tier API)

 Data Processing - Python libraries - Pandas, NumPy